swang2017/chat-application-with-node.js-postgres-sequelize-socket../README.md

 To make this work locally, a local database need to be setup,  postgres is used this example.
 Sequelize is used for communication with the database.

+a few things need to be done in the future:
+    1. log all the chat messages into a database
+    2. depoly the application to an online sever